 2010

-Making Peace, felt book
+Making Peace, felt book of things you can say to avoid conflict.

 2011

-PomePoem, felt book
+PomePoem, felt book inspired by a Carol Shields quote

-Surprise, pop-up printed and painted
+Surprise, unique pop-up book, embossed, printed and painted with gouache.

 2012